AlieCat/AlieCat.github.io/about.md

 **Geocent** | **Metairie, LA** :---------------------------------|-----------------:
 **Software Engineer II**| **December 2018 - Present**

+**Michoud Assembly Facility Learning Model** |
+Using Unity and C# to develop a learning module displayed on a computer, or virtual reality for use by students at UNO & LSU to inspire learning about the rocket manufacturing process.

 **Helios Workflows** |
 Using Python and the Panel library within Django and Tethys to create a computation prototyping environment interface for DoD CREATE-AV Helios Simulations.
 Developed workflow pipelines for hover and forward flight perfomance calculations of rotorcrafts, returning simulation time series and volumetric data.